KingDivadd/DriveIt/README.md

     4. Fetch all maintenance logs and/or Update. [feature only available to MAINTENANCE_PERSONNEL]
     5. Fetch all daily vehicle logs and/or Update. [feature mainly for VEHICLE_ASSIGNEE AND DRIVER]
 5. Additional features

     1. Send necessary info to the logged in email.

+6. Outstanding components
+    1. SERVER SIDE
+        1. Perfect the GOOGLE AUTH for signup and login.
+        2. Integrate GPS API.
+        3.  fetch coordinate from a GPS hardware and update necessary infos.
+        4. More work on the vehicle daily log area.
+        5. Integrating socket.io.
+    2. CLIENT SIDE
+        1. A whole lot